 People look for fast and easy ways of doing everything, from business communications to online shopping.
 When you provide consumers with the possibility to buy something with a touch of a finger, your business tremendously benefits in terms of both income and business process efficiency.

-Here’s where e-payment processing comes in handy.
+Here’s where payment processing industry comes in handy.
 It doesn’t matter whether you own a brick and mortar store or work via the internet only or whether you’re involved in the hotel business or financial services.
-You have to understand the how-to’s of online payment processing if you care about your business.
+You have to understand the how-to’s of contactless payment processing and online payment software if you care about your business.

 According to the American Express Digital Payments survey, 71% of merchants agree that their annual online and mobile sales are increasing, and Dun and Bradstreet’s report states that consumers spend 12% to 18% more when using credit cards than when using cash.

 Transaction Value in the “Digital Commerce” segment amounts to US $2,873,774 m in 2018.
 Transaction Value is expected to show an annual growth rate (CAGR 2018-2022) of 9.2% resulting in the total amount of US $4,083,110 m in 2022.

 Let’s start with the basics.
 There are three components of any web payment processing platform.

 - Merchant account.
 This is a bank account that enables online payment processing for internet businesses.
 You can receive a merchant account via a payment processing company, an independent contractor, or a large bank.
 Without it, you would have nowhere to keep the money your customers pay you.

 - Payment processor.
 A payment processing company or financial institution handles the transactions between your customers’ banks and your bank.
 They deal with such questions as credit card validity, available funds, card limits, and so on.
 One more essential function of the payment processor is security.
 It’s the responsibility of a payment processor to check whether card information is correct and to protect you from fraudulent activities.
 They also take care of various errors, accidental transactions, and incorrect charges.